robbie-webbe/stonks_alerts/README.md

     * Fit to spec with nH 2.1 x 10^22 and kT 2.47 keV.
     * Est luminosity 6.05 x 10^32 at 2.37kpc
     * Need to check flux in previous XMM obs to determine rate of brightening.
 FLIX?
 Very hard source.
+    * Source is approx x10 fainter in observation 0916811501 approx 6 months before STONKS alert.
+    * In prior obs best fit is blackbody with kT 0.42keV.
+    * Possible transient source with hard bright periods, and 'quiescent' luminosity on order 10^-13 erg/s/cm^2.
+    * Of potential interest for monitoring.

 + Source 17 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.
     * First X-ray Detection?
 N. SIMBAD?
 N.